Lesser known safari destinations of East Africa – Wild Voyager Blog

 Zambia

-A place where walking safaris have seemingly emerged, Zambia has several concessions and parks that provide a unique safari adventure.
-Zambia is also famed for its popular Victoria Falls that has a spectacular viewpoint.
-Having craggy terrains and diverse fauna, the country has numerous remote parks and wilderness areas.
-Here is one such safari destination you should visit in Zambia –
+Zambia, a place where walking safaris have seemingly emerged, has several concessions and parks that provide a unique safari adventure.
+It is also famed for its popular Victoria Falls, which has a spectacular viewpoint.
+With its craggy terrain and diverse fauna, the country has numerous remote parks and wilderness areas.
+Here is one such safari destination you should visit in Zambia:

 Kasanka National Park and Bangweulu Wetlands